landontownsend/GSRTestingSp26/README.md

 ## License

-MIT License - see LICENSE file for details
+Property of Aanlytica

 ## Contributing

 Contributions welcome!
-Please read CONTRIBUTING.md for guidelines.
+(Analytica Only)